 Before going to study abroad, all students have to draw up a study plan and sign a learning agreement.
 It is important to keep in mind that if you go to study abroad for at least three months, you must complete at least 15 ECTS of courses at the foreign university per semester and apply for credit transfer so that the courses are taken into account upon completing your curriculum.

 There are a few steps you must complete before and after you go to study abroad.
 Please read them through thoroughly and make sure you understand who is involved at each step of the process so that your study abroad experience goes as smoothly as possible.

-Before going abroad for exchange or just as a visiting student, you need to have the suitability of the subjects, planned to be studied in a foreign university, assessed for the study programme at the University of Tartu.
+Before going abroad for exchange or just as a visiting student, the subjects that you plan to study at your chosen foreign university must be assessed for their suitability for your study programme at the University of Tartu.

-Please contact VÕTA advisors in Faculty for further information (this page is in Estonian).
+Please contact VÕTA advisors in Faculty for further information.

 You must sign a learning agreement on the basis of the confirmed study plan.

 The student is registered for study abroad only after the signed learning agreement has been submitted to the respective academic unit.
 The learning agreement can also be scanned and sent by e-mail.